-- 5.4.3.2.2.1.1 Specific Use.
+5.4.3.2.2.1.1 Specific Use.
 In addition to general use, hand operated displacement joysticks may be used to control vehicles and aim sensors.
 Such joysticks may be used as mounting platforms for secondary controls, such as thumb and finger operated switches.
-(Operation of secondary controls has less induced error on the displacement hand grip than does isometric handgrips.) - 5.4.3.2.2.1.2 Dynamic characteristics Movement shall not exceed 45° from the center position and shall be smooth in all directions.
+(Operation of secondary controls has less induced error on a displacement hand grip than on an isometric handgrip.)
+When buttons are located on hand-operated joysticks, they should be operable using a normal grip without diminishing control of the joystick.

+5.4.3.2.2.1.2 Dynamic characteristics.
+Movement shall not exceed 45° from the center position and shall be smooth in all directions.
 Positioning of a follower shall be attainable without noticeable backlash, cross-coupling, or need for multiple corrective movements.
 Control ratios, friction, and inertia shall meet the dual requirements of rapid gross positioning and precise fine positioning.
 When a joystick is used for generating free-drawn graphics, the CRT refresh rate shall be sufficiently high to display the follower as a continuous track.
-Delay between control movement and the confirming display response shall be minimized and shall be not more than 0.1 second.
+Delay between control movement and the confirming display response shall be minimized and shall be not greater than 0.1 second.